slu-geeks/final_webtech_nodejs/README.md

 # final_webtech_nodejs
-Step to successfully run the app.js
+Step to successfully run the app.js...
 Run the folder with cmd..
 Type in NODE APP.JS !!!
+Now go to your browser type in localhost:3000/login...